 Using organic cotton instead of conventional cotton would reduce the climate impact of this crop by 46%.

-Favoring organic cotton means protecting our planet, but it also means protecting the people who work the cotton throughout the production chain, since they don't come into contact with chemicals.
+Favoring organic cotton not only protects our planet, it also protects the people who work the cotton throughout the production chain, since they are not in contact with chemicals.
 Choosing organic cotton not only improves the working conditions of the workers, but also of those around them, and of the inhabitants of the cotton-growing regions.

 At Elia, we've chosen to use organic cotton for our menstrual pants, but why?
 First of all, after talking to various health professionals, they all confirmed that cotton was the best way to care for vaginal flora.
 In fact, the materials used in our panties are Oeko-Tex certified, i.e. free from chemical substances harmful to the environment and to humans.

-How can you tell organic cotton from conventional cotton?
+How can I tell organic cotton from conventional cotton?

 Why is traditional cotton a disaster for the planet?